espocrm/documentation/docs/user-guide/text-search.md

 The list of entity types used in the Global Search can be configured under Administration > Settings > Global Search Entity List.

-The field list which is used in filtering can be configured under Administration > Entity Manager > {Entity Type > Edit > Text Filter Fields.
+The field list which is used in filtering can be configured under Administration > Entity Manager > {Entity Type} > Edit > Text Filter Fields.

 ![Global Search](https://raw.githubusercontent.com/espocrm/documentation/master/docs/_static/images/user-guide/text-search/2.png)